-We may allow, if permitted by state law, an original IRA beneficiary(ies) (the beneficiary(ies) who is entitled to receive distribution(s) from an inherited IRA at the time of your death) to name a successor beneficiary(ies) for the inherited IRA.
-This designation can only be made on a form provided by or acceptable to us, and it will only be effective when it is filed with us during the original IRA beneficiary's(ies') lifetime.
-Unless otherwise specified, each beneficiary designation form that the original IRA beneficiary(ies) files with us will cancel all previous ones.
-The consent of a successor beneficiary(ies) shall not be required for the original IRA beneficiary(ies) to revoke a successor beneficiary(ies) designation.
-If the original IRA beneficiary(ies) does not designate a successor beneficiary(ies), his or her estate will be the successor beneficiary.
-In no event shall the successor beneficiary(ies) be able to extend the distribution period beyond that required for the original IRA beneficiary.
+We may allow, if permitted by state law, (an) original IRA beneficiary(ies) (the beneficiary(ies) who is/are entitled to receive the distribution(s) from an inherited IRA at the time of your death) to name (a) successor beneficiary(ies) for the inherited IRA.
+This designation can only be made on a form provided by or acceptable to us, and it will only be effective when it is filed with us during the original IRA beneficiary's(ies') lifetime(s).
+Unless otherwise specified, each beneficiary designation form that the original IRA beneficiary(ies) file(s) with us will cancel all previous ones.
+The consent of (a) successor beneficiary(ies) shall not be required for the original IRA beneficiary(ies) to revoke (a) successor beneficiary(ies) designation.
+If the original IRA beneficiary(ies) does/do not designate (a) successor beneficiary.
+In no event shall the successor beneficiary(ies) be able to extend the distribution period beyond that required for the original IRA beneficiary(ies).